hsavit1/hsavit1.github.io/Index.md

 	- The introduction to Reactive Programming that you've been missing [Link](https://gist.github.com/staltz/868e7e9bc2a7b8c1f754)
 	- The Principle of Least Power [Link](http://blog.codinghorror.com/the-principle-of-least-power/)
 	- Architectural and philosophical points from Tim Berners Lee [Link](http://www.w3.org/DesignIssues/)
+	- What are the best-kept secrets of great programmers?
+[Quora Link](http://www.quora.com/What-are-the-best-kept-secrets-of-great-programmers)
+	- What makes a terrible software engineer?
+[Link](https://www.quora.com/What-are-the-characteristics-of-a-bad-software-engineer)
+	- How do I think like a functional programmer?
+[Link](https://www.quora.com/How-can-I-learn-to-think-like-a-functional-programmer)
 - Slides
 	- What is Functional Programming [Link](http://slides.com/gsklee/functional-programming-in-5-minutes#/10)
 	- Refractoring is Therapy [Slides](http://www.slideshare.net/kytrinyx/therapeutic-refactoring)